 Do Different Colored Eggs Have Varied Nutritional Values?

-The most commonly available eggs are white, but the somewhat larger brown eggs are also available.
+The most commonly available eggs are white, but somewhat larger brown eggs are also available at most grocery stores.
 While most people find these eggs to have different tastes, the truth is they do not have any noticeable differences when it comes to your health and cholesterol.

 Like most things, moderation regarding how many eggs you eat is key.
 If you have a history of high cholesterol, speak to your provider about your egg consumption to see if it plays a role.